vmware-archive/terraforming-aws/README.md

 }
 ```

+## Are you using Platform Automation?
+Be sure to skip the creation of the Ops Manager VM.
+Do not include the vars listed [here](/README.md#ops-manager-optional).
+If you create your Ops Manager using terraform, you will not be able to manage it with [Platform Automation](https://docs.pivotal.io/platform-automation).

+Deployment of the infrastructure is still required.

 ## Deploying Infrastructure

-*Note:* If you're using Platform Automation, be sure to skip this step as explained [here](/README.md#ops-manager-optional).
-If you create your Ops Manager here, you will not be able to manage it with [Platform Automation](https://docs.pivotal.io/platform-automation).

 First, you'll need to clone this repo.
 Then, depending on if you're deploying PAS or PKS you need to perform the following steps: